 In this tutorial, we will show you how to install and configuration of Plesk on Linux system.
 For those of you who didn’t know, Plesk is one of the widely used web hosting control panels in the web hosting business.
 It offers simple server and website management solutions with single-click mechanisms.
 Plesk consists of webserver suite (LAMP), Mail server, FTP Server, Name Server applications etc.

 Plesk supports a wide range of Linux releases, including all of the commonly used distributions like CentOS, Ubuntu, Debian and Cloudlinux.
-Plesk is a an enterprise hosting control panel and it requires license to work effectively.
-They also offers 15 day trial license which is intended for testing purposes.
+Plesk is an enterprise hosting control panel and it requires a license to work effectively.
+They also offer 15-day trial license which is intended for testing purposes.

 Install Plesk on Linux System

 Step 1.
 Download the auto installer from Plesk website:

 Add execute permissions to the auto installer:

 Follow the script prompts and pick the options that best suits your use case.

 Once this is complete, you’ll be able to access your Plesk server via the web management interface.
 To do this, open a browser and point it to

 https://your-serverip:8443 and login to the control panel as the root user.

 Congratulations!
 You have successfully installed Plesk.
 Thanks for using this tutorial for installing Plesk web hosting control panels on a Linux system.
 For additional help or useful information, we recommend you to check the official Plesk website.